 Luckily, we don't need to rely exclusively on our brains to understand these complex interactions.
-We can leverage the power of computers to simulate the process of organizational change through what are called agent-based models.
+We can leverage the power of computers to simulate the process of organizational change through what is called agent-based models.
 In these models, we represent an entire organization (for instance, we can represent its different members, what they believe, and who talks to whom) and set assumptions about how the organization evolves over time.
 For instance, we might assume that every week, any two people who know each other can talk to each other about the change initiative and one might convince the other.
 By simulating the model over time, we can get predictions about the likelihood of successful change implementation.
 These predictions answer the question "Given what we think we know about our organization, and given how we think people influence each other over time, what is the likelihood that most of our employees will buy into the change?".
 The approach is actually quite similar to how the spread of pandemics is modelled.
 If we know something about the structure of connections between people and their infectiousness and susceptibility to infection, then we can make a pretty good guess about how many victims we will have on our hands.
-The spread if ideas is similar though not identical: it may require multiple exposures before an idea is accepted, and unlike resistance to a disease, opposition to an idea can also be infectious.9 easy to create counterfactual scenarios where only one variable is changed: "What is the likelihood that the change will diffuse throughout the organization if we don't do anything?
-What about if we convinced person X about the change?
-What about if we convinced person X and named her 'Change Initiative Officer'?"
-What's even more beautiful?
-You are running these experiments in the computer, practically for free.
-This is similar to checking the sensitivity of your financial projections to different scenarios using a spreadsheet.
-With good models, we can do the same for organizational processes.
+The spread of ideas is similar though not identical: it may require multiple exposures before an idea is accepted and unlike resistance to disease, opposition to an idea can also be infectious.